l-christen/life-particle-simulator/docs/UserGuide.md

 ### Using Pre-built Executable (Linux only)
 1. Go to the [releases]()
 2. Download the latest release for Linux.
 3. Extract the downloaded file.
-The executable need to be in the same folder as the .pck file.
+The executable needs to be in the same folder as the .pck file.
 4. Run the executable.
+Note : Check that your system has the required CUDA drivers installed and the CPU architecture is compatible.

 ## Simulation parameters
-- Number of particles per color (red, blue, green, yellow), max 250'000'000 particles per color.
+- Number of particles per color (red, blue, green, yellow), max 250'000 particles per color.
 - Interaction rules between colors (attraction, repulsion, neutral), sliders from -100 to 100.
 A negative value means repulsion, a positive value means attraction.
 - Radius of interaction between particles, from 0 to 100'000.
 If you set a radius for a color, particles of that color will only interact with particles within that radius.
 - Delta time for the simulation, from 0.0 to ???.
 A higher delta time means faster simulation, but can lead to instability.